Portable heart rate monitors come in all shapes and sizes, but choosing the right one depends on your needs and budget.

 Most people who need a Holter monitor will wear it for 24-48 hours or longer at a time, depending on their condition.
 Holter monitors can help show your doctor why you are experiencing an irregular heartbeat or dizziness.
 It can also determine whether certain medicines are working to keep your heartbeat regular.

 Many insurance companies cover Holter monitors (at least partially) if they are prescribed by your doctor, but check with your provider to understand your specific coverage.

 Before jumping into any new heart rate monitor, make a list of the features you need and set a budget.
 Creating these guidelines can help ensure you get the right device for you.

 You should also consult your primary care provider before shopping around for a new device, especially if it’s one to track a heart condition.
 Your doctor will be able to recommend a reliable tool that fits your needs and budget.

 Find a doctor

 If you need heart care, Providence’s heart and vascular specialists provide award-winning cardiovascular treatment.
 You can find a Providence doctor using our provider directory.
-Or, you can search for a primary care doctor in your area.

 Which heart rate monitor is right for you?
 Learn about the different types and uses, and how to find the right one for you. #hearthealth